winne27/mysqlBaR/README.md

-# mysqlBaR
+#Description
 This are some Perl scripts for handle mysql backup and point-in-time-recovery

-0. Prerequisites
+#Prerequisites

 The following scripts needs that the package "Percona Xtrabackup" is installed on your server.
 It is freeware licensed under GPL and you can get it from http://www.percona.com/software/percona-xtrabackup/.

-1. Installation
+#Installation

 Copy myBackup and myRestore to a directory which is in the path.
 Suggestion: /usr/local/bin Copy my-backup.cnf and my-restore.cnf to /etc or another directory of your joice.

-2. Create backup user in mySql Database
+#Create backup user in mySql Database

 Create a user (default name: backup) in the mySql database.
 Give the following rights to him:
 GRANT RELOAD, LOCK TABLES, REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'backup'@'localhost'

-3. Configuration
+#Configuration

 Have a look to the config file my-backup.cnf and change the options for your needs.
 If point-in-time recovery is requested check if binary logging is enabled in the mysql database.
 This is done by the following option in my.cnf: log-bin=mysql-bin

-4. Backup database
+#Backup database

 The base of this system are rotating backupsets.
 This means that after a backupset is "full" the next backupset is used.
 In the case the last backupset is reached all content from the first